ACTrexler/CISC473_EGDD/CyanEGDD.md

 - *Core Gameplay Mechanic #1*: *Describe in 2 paragraphs or less, along with how it generally works*
 - *Core Gameplay Mechanic #2*: *Describe in 2 paragraphs or less, along with how it generally works*
 - *Core Gameplay Mechanic #3*: *Describe in 2 paragraphs or less, along with how it generally works*

+- Players are presented with a grid of squares representing boolean values and operators: Players will either be presented with a 3 x 3 grid involving only two boolean values or a 5 x 5 grid involving at least two boolean values.
+Within this grid the player will find boolean values True and False represented by T and F. The player will also see operators such as NOT, AND, and OR.
+Using this grid the player will have to determine how they can rearrange these elements in order to make true boolean statements.

 ## Feedback